codehsbooks/introcs/Basic-JavaScript-and-Graphics/comparison-operators.md

 ```

-When we run this code, what boolean values (**true** or **false**) will get printed to the screen for variables t - z?
+When we run this code, what boolean values (**true** or **false**) will get printed to the screen for variables t through z?
 See if you can figure it out on your own.
 The solution is given below.

 ####Solution:
 ```